 The Artful Mitten has a range of unique, colorful, sustainable mittens

-They’re made from recycled and upcycled sweaters—lambswool, shetland, cashmere, and merino—and equipped with a cozy fleece lining.
+They’re made from upcycled fabrics (specifically upcycled sweaters)—lambswool, shetland, cashmere, and merino—and equipped with a cozy fleece lining.

 Each piece is unique and handmade, and the shop owner, Carrie, is happy to work with you on a custom order if you have a specific idea in mind.